C-Macargo/C-Macargo/README.md

 ###

 - 👋 My name is Caio Camargo SIlveira, but everyone just calls me Camargo
-- 🌱 I am currently learning next.js, vite and typescript
+- 🌱 I am currently learning python and typescript
 - ⚡ Pronouns: he/him
 - 😄 Fun facts: I love drawing and painting, for a part of my life i lived in Asia.